counterpoint-studio/artgift/README.md

 #### Firebase

-1. Go to [https://firebase.google.com/](firebase.google.com) and sign in with your Google account, if you have not already.
+1. Go to [https://firebase.google.com/](https://firebase.google.com) and sign in with your Google account, if you have not already.
 2. Click on "Get Started", then "Create a Project" and follow the on-screen instructions for setting up a Firebase project, until your through to the Dashboard of your new project.
 3. Go to Settings -> Usage and Billing -> Details & Settings and enable the "Blaze" billing plan.
-4. Go to Database -> Create database.
+4. Go to Firestore -> Create database.
 Create a database in production mode, choosing the closest geographic location to you.
 5. Go to Project Overview -> Add app.
 Register a _Web App_ called "Frontend".
    Once you've done so, find the values shown in the `firebaseConfig` object under the "Add Firebase SDK" section.